allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 = OIT in general

+*Q: Do I have to take a dose every single day?*\
+Yes!
+OIT does require a time commitment.
+Of course, doses might be held in the case of sickness or if it is unsafe.

+*Q: What if one dose is missed?
+E.g. it is forgotten?*\
+Do not double-dose!
+Resume normal dosing the next day.

+*Q: Can multiple foods be treated together during OIT?*\
+Yes, many patients undergo OIT to multiple foods at the same time.

+*Q: Can vaccines be given during OIT?*\
+Yes, there are no barriers to receiving vaccines while on OIT.
+However, if a fever develops (> 38.5°C) the dose should be held.

-*Q: Is OIT a cure?*
+*Q: Is OIT a cure once it's finished?*\
 Not exactly.
 It is a treatment.
-If you stop taking the daily dose, the allergy may likely come back.
+After finishing OIT, if you stop regularly eating the food (e.g. every week), the body can 'forget' the protection it has built-up, and the allergy may likely come back.

-*Can multiple foods be treated together during OIT?*
-Yes, many children undergo OIT to multiple foods at the same time.
+*Q: Can OIT be continued if I move to another province or country?*\
+Probably not due to safety and medical-legal reasons.
+Ask your doctor / allergy team.

 = About giving doses

-*Q: Can the immunotherapy dose be taken on an empty stomach?*
+*Q: Can the immunotherapy dose be taken on an empty stomach?*\
-NO. It is VERY IMPORTANT the dose NOT be taken with empty stomach.
-It MUST be taken with a snack or meal to slow digestion and absorption of the dose, which reduces the risk of reaction.
+NO. It is *VERY IMPORTANT the dose NOT be taken on an empty stomach*.
+Eating a dose with snack or meal will slow digestion and absorption of the dose, which reduces the risk of reaction.

-*Q: Why do I need to avoid exercise after the dose?*
+*Q: Why do I need to avoid exercise before and after the dose?*\
-May increase allergen absroption speed and also make it easier for the body to react.
+Vigorous exercise 2 hours before and after the dose can increase allergen absorption speed and make it easier for the body to react.
 This is a very common cause of reactions in OIT.
+For example: if the patient takes their dose at 9:00 am, they should not be exercising between 7:00 am - 11:00 am.

-*Q: Can I switch brands of food?*
+*Q: Can I switch brands of food?*\
-A: Ask us first.
+Ask us first.
 Different brands of food can have slightly different amounts of protein or degrees of processing.

-*Q: What if the patient spits out all or most of their dose?*
+*Q: What if the patient spits out all or most of their dose?*\
+This is not uncommon!
+Don't double-dose.
+Simply resume the regular daily dose the next day.
+If this is a recurring problem contact your doctor / allergy team to discuss.

-*Q: What if the patient is going to have an unrelated surgery?*
+*Q: Does the patient need an antihistamine EVERY time before their dose of OIT?*\
+No!
+It is not required.
+However, these are very well-tolerated medications that improve the patient's comfort from mild symptoms, which are expected and common during OIT, especially during the build-up phase.

+- Some patients have no symptoms at all from doses and don't need any antihistamines.
+- Some patients only take antihistamines before doses for the first few days of each new updose / step.
+- Some patients have very infrequent mild symptoms, and only take antihistamines after mild symptoms occur

-*Q: Should the patient avoid NSAIDs (Non-steroidal anti-inflammatory drugs) during OIT?*
+*Q: Should the patient avoid NSAIDs (non-steroidal anti-inflammatory drugs) during OIT?*\
+In general, NSAIDs should be avoided.
+While good for pain, they can make it easier for reactions to OIT doses to occur in some patients.
+We suggest Tylenol instead.
+Examples of NSAIDs include: ibuprofen (Advil, Motrin) and naproxen (Aleve).

-*Q: Does the patient need an antihistamine EVERY time before their dose of OIT?*
+*Q: What if the patient is going to have an unrelated surgery?*\
+Contact your doctor / allergy team to discuss.

-*If you are getting on an airplane, ferry, or long form of transport* = About potential side effects
+*Q: What do we do if are getting on an airplane, ferry, or long form of transport*\

-*Q: Eczema worse*?
+Contact your doctor / allergy team to discuss.

+= About potential side effects

+*Q: Does OIT make eczema worse*?\

-- eczema more commonly worse from lots of non allergic triggers - dryness, irritants, stress, etc instead of food itself
+- OIT is very unlikely to cause worsening of eczema.
+More commonly, it worsens because of non-allergic triggers - dryness, irritants, stress, etc. instead of food itself.
-- existing food tests like SPT or sIgE don't test for this
-- benefits of OIT working tend to outweight any short term risk of flaring eczema
+- The eventual benefits of OIT tend to outweigh any small short-term risk of flaring eczema.

-Worsening eczema is unlikely to be caused by the OIT DOes not mean you have to stop

-Spits up most of all of their dose don't double dose, resume normal next day. if recurring contact team
+- If eczema is severe, discuss with your primary care physician about strategies to improve it.